Psychoeducational Evaluation / Neuropsychological Testing

 Neuropsychological evaluations and psychoeducational testing are completed when a parent or individual has questions about how their (or their child’s) brain is functioning in the context of their work or school environment.
 An evaluation can be requested if a person may have undergone a brain injury (e.g. car accident, concussion, or stroke) or notice developmental concerns through observations at home or school from parents, coaches, tutors, or teachers.

-The evaluation is based on the concerns presented in the initial consultation.
+The evaluation is based on the concerns presented in the initial consultation which we would schedule to determine how best I can help.
 While the evaluation may be different for each individual, the domains that can be assessed include: attention and processing speed, executive functioning, memory, visual/spatial abilities, motor coordination, intellectual functioning, adaptive functioning.
 After each evaluation, an individual will be provided with personal recommendations and suggestions for accommodations that can help the person function better in their environment.

 What Happens Before, During, and After an Evaluation?